England set up chance of historic victory

 Foakes and Leach keep England going

-This was a third long day in the field for England's weary bowlers, who cycled through any number of tactics and plans.
+This was a third long day in the field for England's weary bowlers, who cycled through any number of tactics and plans after New Zealand resumed on 202-3.

 Their toil would have been longer had it not been for wicketkeeper Ben Foakes, who again proved his worth as one of the premier glovemen on the planet.